RTEMS/rtems-docs/c-user/fatal-error/background.rst

 it considers to be fatal.
 Similarly, the user should invoke the fatal error manager upon detection of a fatal error.

-Each static or dynamic user extension set may include a fatal error handler.
-The fatal error handler in the static extension set can be used to provide access to debuggers and monitors which may be present on the target hardware.
+Each :term:`user extensions` set may include a fatal error handler.
+The fatal error handler in the :term:`initial extension sets` can be used to provide access to debuggers and monitors which may be present on the target hardware.
 If any user-supplied fatal error handlers are installed, the fatal error manager will invoke them.
 Usually, the board support package provides a fatal error extension which resets the board.
-If no user handlers are configured or if all the user handler return control to the fatal error manager, then the RTEMS default fatal error handler is invoked.
-If the default fatal error handler is invoked, then the system state is marked as failed.
+If no user handlers are configured or if all the user handler return control to the fatal error manager, then the CPU port provided idle loop executes.

-Although the precise behavior of the default fatal error handler is processor specific, in general, it will disable all maskable interrupts, place the error code in a known processor dependent place (generally either on the stack or in a register), and halt the processor.
-The precise actions of the RTEMS fatal error are discussed in the Default Fatal Error Processing chapter of the Applications Supplement document for a specific target processor.

 .. index:: _Terminate